Get involved with LIRA. Join our awesome team by completing our volunteer form, or join as at one of our monthly meetings.

 The partner groups hit the ground running to make THRIVE a community gathering place with access and/or referrals to all recovery related support services including and primarily peer to peer supports: housing, clothing, food, treatment and medical referrals, family supports, educational and training opportunities, employment assistance, legal and financial help as well as health and wellness classes and mutual support groups.
 The THRIVE center will serve as a comprehensive clearing house for recovery information and will help individuals and families with resources to help prevent relapse, navigate obstacles and strengthen recovery bonds.

 THRIVE is fully staffed with a Director, Family Services Coordinator, Recovery Services Coordinator and several part time recovery coaches.
-LIRA has an office and staff on site and will provide peer recovery support services, continue to train coaches, provide supervision, peer support, a resource directory, and job bank.
+LIRA has an office and staff on site and provides recovery coaching and other peer recovery support services.
+In addition we will continue to train coaches, provide supervision, peer support, a resource directory, and job bank.

 Committees & Boards